We’re upgrading Yan Yean Road between Diamond Creek and Bridge Inn roads to make journeys in Melbourne’s north quicker

-As part of Stage 2 of the Yan Yean Road Upgrade, we will:
+For Stage 2 of the Yan Yean Road Upgrade, we'll:

-- widen the road from one to two lanes in each direction between Kurrak Road and Bridge Inn Road
+- widen the road from one to two lanes in each direction between Kurrak and Bridge Inn roads

-- install traffic lights to replace the roundabouts at Orchard Road and Bridge Inn Road
+- install traffic lights to replace the roundabouts at Orchard and Bridge Inn roads

-- install new traffic lights at North Oatlands Road and Bannons Lane
+- install new traffic lights at North Oatlands Road, Bannons Lane and Jorgensen Avenue

-- install new roundabouts at Heard Avenue and Jorgensen Avenue
+- install new roundabouts at Heard Avenue and Youngs Road

 - upgrade the traffic lights at Ironbark Road

 - build new walking and cycling paths along the full length of the road

-- add a centre and kerb side safety barriers along the road
+- add centre median and kerb side safety barriers along the road.

 - reduce travel times and improve traffic flow

 - improve access to local and growing residential and recreational centres in the north

-- make it easier and safer for you to walk or cycle around your local area
+- make it easier and safer for you to walk and cycle around your local area

 - lower the risk and severity of crashes with safety barriers.